MatheusRich/matheusrich.github.io/_posts/2020-07-18-baking-tasks-with-bake.md

 How many times have you searched how to pass arguments to a rake task? [`Bake`][bake-gh] makes it as easy as creating a simple method (**literally**).

-For demonstration, we're gonna create a task that generates a new blogpost file for you.
+For demonstration, we're gonna create a task that generates a new blog post file for you.

 ## Setup
 1. First of all we need to install the gem.
 Make sure you have at least Ruby 2.5.0.
 Add **`Bake`** to your project's Gemfile and install it: